StackExchange/Stacks/adrs/0004-accessibility-testing-strategy.md

 **Related PR:** [#1217](https://github.com/StackExchange/Stacks/pull/1217)

 ## Issue
 We currently rely on manual testing, third-party audits, and user reports to identify and fix accessibility issues.
-The only semi-automated testing we currently Furthermore, while we've generally aspired to WCAG 2.1 AA compliance, we haven't codified the accessibility success criteria for our components.
+The only semi-automated accessibility testing we do is via Mabl and is initiated manually.
+Furthermore, while we've generally aspired to WCAG 2.1 AA compliance, we haven't codified the accessibility success criteria for our components.

 **A defined success criteria and automated accessibility testing will reduce the effort needed to build and maintain accessibile components.**